urinieto/msaf/README.md

 ###Collection Mode###

 You can run MSAF on a collection of files by inputting the correctly formatted folder to the dataset.
+After running the collection, you can also evaluate it using the standard music segmentation evaluation metrics.

 ####Running Collection####